Welcome to this beginner’s guide of blogging!

-Well, I can’t sympathize with you as, while I’m very much a creative with a huge imagination, I’m also a lover of numbers and statistics.
+Well, I can’t sympathize with you as, while I’m very much a creative person with a huge imagination, I’m also a lover of numbers and statistics.
 I have a very analytical mind and ever since I heard about Google Analytics, I have been anxious to download it.
 (I even have the app version of it so I can check stats while I’m out! haha)

-Don’t worry about trying to figure out all of the stats that Google Analytics before you begin, setting up an account and linking it to your domain is easy.
+Don’t worry about trying to figure out all of the stats that Google Analytics has before you begin, setting up an account and linking it to your domain is easy.
 Follow the steps on their website.

-You will need to have an Analytics account in order to make a name for yourself in your industry, whether it’s in travel, fashion, lifestyle or fitness.
-It’s long since been the industry standard for measuring metrics such as country, language, pageviews, and referral links.
-Besides, aren’t you curious to find out who your audience is, what they’re searching for and if you’re targeting the right demographics (age, gender, etc)?
+You will need to have an Analytics account in order to make a name for yourself in your industry, whether it’s in travel, fashion, lifestyle, or fitness.
+It’s long since been the industry standard for measuring metrics such as country, language, page views, and referral links.
+Besides, aren’t you curious to find out who your audience is, what they’re searching for, and if you’re targeting the right demographics (age, gender, etc)?

-You can go on to track weekly, monthly and yearly stats and send those numbers (by taking a screenshot as I did above) to pitch your account/website to tourism boards or other brands with whom you want to work.
+You can go on to track weekly, monthly, and yearly stats and send those numbers (by taking a screenshot as I did above) to pitch your account/website to tourism boards or other brands with whom you want to work.

 6. Grab your social media handles

-Making your blog looking all nice and polished is just the first step of blogging.
+Making your blog look all nice and polished is just the first step of blogging.
 The second is publishing your content via WordPress.
 The third -and most important- is getting the word out about it.
 Everyone who’s anyone is on at least one social media channel, even if it’s just a placeholder or profile they don’t use often.

 But, no one will know about your awesome blog if you don’t start talking and sharing about it!
 Personally, my Instagram account became popular among my friends and then among other language assistants around Spain.
 It was mainly because I was liking and commenting on other people’s accounts or using the group hashtag.
 (Social media marketing is a whole nother topic so I’ll stop there.)
 The point is I started sharing personal content, photos, and thoughts, which led to more sharing.
-I guess that’s how a person becomes popular?
+I guess that’s how a person becomes popular.